ibrahim-eshag/city-pulse/README.md

 ### 4-Closing comments:
+-use any number that starts with 50 (no need to add the leading zero; i.e: 501111111 ) for login, and 4 digits otp (e.g: 1234).otherwise a validation error will appear to the user.

 -interceptors, and other features has been added to the project to demonstrate advanced topics. though there're many aspects that needs enhancements (e.g: handling RTL automatically, adding biometric login,Adding more tests etc.)